 DESIGN AND CONTROLS

-I have been using this Jawbone II headset for about 11 months now and I am very satisfied with the design, controls, quality, ease of use, and their customer support.
-I especially like the small and light weight design which does not hurt my ear after long hours of use.
-It always comes in handy when I am driving (eliminates road and background noise -- callers cannot tell if I am at my office or not).
+I have been using this Jawbone II headset for about 11 months now and I am very satisfied with the design, controls, quality, ease of use, and customer support.
+I especially like the small and lightweight design which does not hurt my ear after long hours of use.
+It always comes in handy when I am driving (eliminates road and background noise — callers cannot tell if I am at my office or not).
 This headset fits nicely on my ear (left or right) with or without the loops.
-The supplied ear buds didn't quite work for me so I got the free replacements and that has worked without any issues.
+The supplied earbuds didn’t quite work for me so I got the free replacements and that has worked without any issues.
 Besides the fact that my favorite ear loop broke, I am very much happy with this headset.

 I mostly use the headset when I drive and also when I am at work.
-I usually have it hanging from my martial arts medallion that hangs on my rear view mirror while I drive.
-I keep it plugged into the charger while I am at work so it is always charged and ready to go.
-It goes in the center storage compartment of my car while not in use to keep it safe from the hot sun in the beautiful California.
+I usually have it hanging from my martial arts medallion that hangs on my rearview mirror while I drive.
+I keep it plugged in to the charger while I am at work so it is always charged and ready to go.
+It goes in the center storage compartment of my car while not in use to keep it safe from the hot sun in beautiful California.
 A full charge lasts me throughout the weekend without ever needing to charge.

-The overall design, performance and quality of the Aliph Jawbone II wireless headset is very good when compared to others such as the Motorola H500 or the Plantronics Discovery 665.
-The noise cancelling technology (NoiseAssassin) is very impressive and effective.
+The overall design, performance, and quality of the Aliph Jawbone II wireless headset is very good when compared to others such as the Motorola H500 or the Plantronics Discovery 665.
+Noise-canceling technology (NoiseAssassin) is very impressive and effective.
 This headset is very easy to use and is designed to work with no discomfort at all.
 I would highly recommend this wireless headset to all who are in the market for their first or a new Bluetooth headset.